Different vinyl floor types come with different thickness levels. So, what thickness should you choose?

-It’s generally advised to choose a vinyl floor that has a wear layer between 6mil and 10mil for low-traffic areas like bedrooms and living rooms in your home.
-But, for high traffic areas and outdoor floors, you should choose a vinyl flooring with a wear layer of at least 18mil.
+You should choose a vinyl flooring that has a wear layer of 6-10mil for low-traffic areas such as bedrooms.
+For outdoor or high-traffic areas, choose vinyl flooring with a wear layer of at least 18 mils.

 Why Does Vinyl Flooring Thickness Matter?

-The number of compressed layers in the vinyl floor determines the thickness of the floor.
-This thickness is measured in mm (or millimeters).
-So, when you see vinyl floors measured in mm, the measurement is a reading of how thick the floor is.
-Vinyl floor thickness ranges from 2mm to 8mm.
+Vinyl flooring is designed by compressing several layers of PVC, hard plastic, vinyl resins, and recycled wood.
+The number of compressed layers determines the thickness of the floor (measured in millimeters).
+So, if you see a floor measured in mm, the measurement is a reading of how thick the whole floor is.

-After the vinyl plank has been compressed, the layers are then sealed with a waterproof and protective plastic sheeting known as the wear layer.
-This wear layer is what determines the durability of the vinyl floor.
-The thickness of this wear layer is measured in mil and it ranges between 1 mil and 40 mils.
-So, when you see vinyl floors measured in mil, it’s a reading of how thick the wear layer is.
-This is how the thickness of a vinyl floor is calculated.
+After the vinyl has been compressed, the layers are sealed with a waterproof and protective plastic sheeting, known as the wear layer.
+The wear layer is measured in mil (1-40 mils) and determines the floor’s durability.
+So, if you see vinyl flooring measured in mil, it’s a reading of how thick the wear layer is.

 How To Choose The Thickness of The Vinyl?

-Choosing the right thickness for your vinyl flooring is not a tough task.
-The right thickness for your floor will depend on two main factors.
+The right vinyl floor thickness will depend on two main factors.
 Here they are:

 1. The Condition of the Subfloor